 - Remember to include some muscle-strengthening exercises.

-A pedometer is a small device, usually worn on a belt, that counts the number of steps that you have taken, by sensing the motion of your hips.
-Many people find it a useful tool to help with motivation and monitoring when trying to increase their physical activity levels.
+A pedometer is a small step-counting device, usually worn on a belt, that counts the number of steps you have taken, by sensing the motion of your body.
+There are also activity trackers that are worn like a watch and many apps are available for smartphones that use the phone's accelerometer to measure steps.
+Many people find these devices to be useful tools to help motivate them when they are trying to increase their physical activity levels.

-Wearing a pedometer on an average day can give you a baseline for the number of steps that you generally take.
+Measuring the number of steps you take on an average day can give you your baseline step count.
 A very sedentary person will take between 1,000-3,000 steps per day.
 However, most people are in the range of 4,000-6,000 steps per day.

 About 30 minutes of brisk walking should be around 3,000 steps.
 So, a good target could be to add 3,000 steps to your baseline number and aim for this.
 You may want gradually to build up by increments of 500-1,000 steps.
 The magic number to aim for in the end is at least 10,000 steps per day.
 It is thought that if you can manage this, it will help to keep you fit and healthy.